 As mentioned before, we have also tested our approach with the KEGG data set.
 Currently, the mapping of KEGG hierarchies/groups is not completely implemented.
-There are two potential limitations: deeper hierarchies (i. e., more levels) and/or broader hierarchies (i. e., many different groups).
+There are two potential limitations: deeper hierarchies, i.e., more levels, and/or broader hierarchies, i.e., many different groups.
+The latter issue can easily be solved by using another color schema.
 The fact that each pathway group has a fixed position around the navigation window facilitates the perception additionally.
 This idea does not help with deeper levels.
-However, there are ways to overcome these constraints and we present them in the future work section (Section 6).
+However, there are ways to overcome these constrains and we present them in the future work section of our paper.

-4.4 Implementation and Performance
+4.4 Implementation and Timing

-The VANTED system offers a comfortable way to implement various plugins as separate projects, see Figure 8 for an overview of its architecture.
-Plugins can also be easily added by users later and allow a great deal of flexibility in the implementation process and possibilities for building various improvements as well as the embedding of new (visualization) techniques or tools.
+The VANTED system offers a comfortable way to implement various plugins as separate projects.
+Those can also be easily added by users later and allow a great deal of flexibility in the implementation process and possibilities for building various improvements as well as the embedding of new (visualization) techniques or tools.
 By utilizing this approach, the users of the VANTED system are able to customize the functionality according to their needs.
-Our current visualization tool is separated from the original VANTED core implementation as an individual package, i.e., a JAR file that can be imported into the main application as a plugin.
-VANTED provides an own GUI in order to facilitate the integration of different plugins.
-Thus, users could only download plugins and import them through a specific form in the VANTED system.
+Nevertheless, some interventions on VANTED's core libraries were necessary in order to implement all our desired features.